G-Core/product-documentation/documentation/cdn/troubleshooting/5xx-error-how-to-solve-server-issues.md

 ## Check for incidents or maintenances

 If you have noticed a significant increase of 5xx codes or received multiple complaints from users, we recommend checking our <a href="https://status.gcore.com" target="_blank">Status Page</a> for incidents or maintenance associated with the following services:

-- CDN service,
+- CDN service

-- other Gcore services (if you use one of them as an origin: Storage, VPS, Dedicated Server, Cloud).
+- Other Gcore services (if you use one of them as an origin: Object Storage, VPS, Dedicated Server, Edge Cloud).

 ## Check your origin server